terrycojones/jquery-when2/README.md

   with `index` and `value` arguments so you can tell which deferred made progress.
 Once the `when2` returned deferred has fired, no further progress events are fired.
-* `when2` always makes a new deferred (instead of trying to re-use the single deferred it is given if it only has one argument).
-* It might be possible to implement `jQuery.when` in terms of `jQuery.when2`.
-I tried that originally, but ran into difficulty so decided to leave it for later (or never).
-* It would be easy to add convenience functions like `jQuery.whenAnySuccess` or `jQuery.whenAllResolvedOrRejected` that just called `when2` with the correct option.

 Usage
 =====